JULIE KLEIN, LICSW

 I believe each of us has the innate ability to heal from past trauma and pain and nurture our authentic selves.
 My clients bring varied challenges to therapy including trauma, stress, anxiety, depression, low self-esteem, anger, grief, shame, and difficulty with transitions or relationships.

 I aim to provide clients with a safe space and serve as an empathetic and non-judgmental listener, trusted guide, and empowering source of support.
 I help clients engage in self-exploration, identify patterns and strengths, develop self-compassion and confidence, calm down their nervous systems, distinguish past from present, face fears, shift reactions, and thrive.
-I am currently practicing under the supervision of Georgiana Mora, LICSW.
+I am currently supervised by Georgiana Mora, LICSW.

 I honor each person’s unique story and take a client-centered approach that takes client's goals, experiences, needs, and strengths into account.
 I strategically tailor therapy to each individual, drawing from a blend of trauma-informed, psychodynamic, cognitive-behavioral, mindfulness, expressive, and internal family systems approaches.

 I believe therapy can play a powerful role in interrupting cycles of intergenerational trauma and that this process is social justice work.
 I offer an equitable pricing model rooted in mutuality and collective care to enhance accessibility and interrupt oppressive structures ingrained in our nation’s mental health system.
 This past year of pandemic has illuminated our interdependence.
 I invite you to balance individual and community wellbeing throughout your healing journey.

 Prior to private practice, I worked as a therapist in outpatient community mental health settings in DC serving adults, children, and adolescents.
 I most recently worked as a school-based therapist as part of DC's school behavioral health expansion program.
 I also worked clinically at a women's shelter operated by N Street Village.
 I additionally completed a clinical internship during graduate school.